Ingesting Events

 • Retry: In this state, the event delivery previously failed and the automatic retries have kicked in.
 Here, Convoy will continue to retry till the max attempts is reached.

-• Failed: In this state, the event delivery has reached the maximum amount of automatic retries and failed to deliver the event or the endpoint failed to acknowledge delivery.
+• Failed: In this state, the event delivery has reached the maximum number of automatic retries and failed to deliver the event or the endpoint failed to acknowledge delivery.
 Here, the Retry button becomes to active to trigger manual retries.

 • Discarded: In this state, the endpoint has been set to inactive, so Convoy did not try to process events to the endpoint at all.
 See here on re-activating the endpoint.